-Bulova is one of the longest running brands in the watch and clock-making industry.
-This American brand has been founded in 1875 in downtown New York.
-Since then, it was dedicated to producing the finest watches with high accuracy.
-Some of its great products have been vital even to global history.
+Bulova is one of the longest running brands in the US watch and clock-making industry.
+This American brand was founded in 1875 in downtown New York.

 Bulova also designs and produces the more stylish Caravelle (previously known as Caravelle New York), the Swiss-made Wittnauer Swiss and Marine Star that are dress watches, and of course, its signature Bulova.